epge-classes/econometrics-fgv-2025/README.md

 There is good and bad news here:
  - **Good news**: attendance is not mandatory at all.
 In any case, I like to believe I will be able to add value to your learning experience.
 Hence, I suggest you come.
 But there will be absolutely no retaliation if you choose not to -- I mean it.
  - **Bad news**: if you decide to come, you _have_ to be on time.
 There is a 10-minute grace period.
-I reserve the right to deny your entry after that, unless you have an extremely good reason to be late, or let me know in advance that you will be late.
+I reserve the right to deny your entry after that, unless you have an extremely good reason to be late, or you let me know in advance that you will be late.

 ## Evaluation

- - There will be **two problem sets** and **one exam** for this first half of the class;
+ - There will be **three problem sets** and **one exam** for this first half of the class;
- - These three pieces of evaluation will be graded out of 10.
-Your grade for the first half of the class will be a weighted average of these three grades out of 10: 1/6 * (grade on problem set 1) + 1/6 * (grade on problem set 2) + 2/3 * (grade on the exam);
+ - These four pieces of evaluation will be graded out of 10.
+Your grade for the first half of the class will be a weighted average of these three grades out of 10.
+One third of your grade will come from problem sets, and two thirds will come from the exam;
  - The exam will be in-person and individual.
 I will make sure you have enough time for the exam.
 I do not want you to be time-constrained;
  - Every student is allowed to bring *one A4-sized sheet with notes, on both sides*.
 You cannot share notes during the exam, but you can bring anything written on your sheet.